maoschanz/dynamic-wallpaper-editor/CONTRIBUTING.md

 ## If you want to translate the app

-#### I assume this will be the most usual contribution so i detail:

 - Fork the repo and clone it on your disk.
 - Add your language to `po/LINGUAS`.
 - Build the app once, and then run `ninja -C _build dynamic-wallpaper-editor-update-po`